FernandoEtchepare/onebox/README.md

 ## Requirements

-JRE installed in your computer.
+Having JRE and MAVEN installed in your computer.

 ## Usage